Recommended WordPress hosts (from a WordPress developer)

 WP Engine

 WP Engine are just hanging in here by the skin of their teeth.
-They are WordPress focused, they have 24/7 support but just lately its been shockingly bad.
+They are WordPress focused, they have 24/7 support but just lately it’s been shockingly bad.
 Support used to be great, but it seems they have hired a right bunch of doughnuts to give support, and waiting times are getting real long.
 Their new UI interface is shockingly bad – I’m never quite sure where I am in staging/production environments (dangerous!).
 More downsides – no email address generation, so you need to use 3rd party email sending (i.e. Mandrill, SendGrid or alternative) and you need to host your own emails (i.e. use GSuite or Gmail).
 Their CDN isn’t brilliant either.
-Damn, why am I bothering?!
+But they are still one of the best of a bad bunch.

 Professional but expensive solution, ideal if you know you will just be using WordPress.